shiiku419/shiiku419.github.io/_news/announcement_1.md

 ---

-Paper "Reducing Discomfort by Integrating Unpleasant Environmental Sounds with Cognitive Sound Control" accepted by [Inter-Noise 2024](https://internoise2024.org/)
+Paper "Reducing Discomfort by Integrating Unpleasant Environmental Sounds with Cognitive Sound Control" is accepted by [Inter-Noise 2024](https://internoise2024.org/)